My Keto Journey

 December 28, 2018 by Dr. Varner in Ketogenic Diet

-If you restrict your calorie intake and your fat stores become too scarce, your body will respond by boosting your hunger hormones and slowing down your metabolism.
+If you restrict your calorie intake and your fat stores become too scarce, your body will boost your hunger hormones and slow down your metabolism in response.
 Likewise, if you consume excess calories and your fat cells get too big, your hunger impulse falls and your metabolism rises correspondingly.

 Thanks to this, eating more calories does not automatically lead you to obesity.
 And this is why, even though there has been a surplus of food in parts of the world for centuries, obesity has only been common in the last few decades.

-The truth is, obesity is the result of a global shift to high-consumption of processed carbohydrates, which has caused the body’s natural weight regulation system to break down.
+The truth is, obesity is the result of a global shift to high consumption of processed carbohydrates, which has caused the body’s natural weight-regulation system to break down.